fkrauer/COVID-19/README.md

 # COVID-19
 These are cumulative, confirmed cases of COVID-19 in China at province-level.
 Digitized from WHO sitreps with tabula.
 The data is partially checked, but there may still be errors.
 The date is the date of the last update (6 pm MEZ/CET).
+I will leave the old files up for a week and then remove them.

 Please alert me if you find inconsistencies or data entry errors.
 I will update this dataset periodically.